Youngstown Sheet & Tube Co. v. Sawyer: William O. Douglas

 Douglas took a similarly-absolutist approach to the President's assertion of inherent power to cope with a national emergency.

 Felix Frankfurter

 Frankfurter avoided the sweeping condemnation of the administration's claims that Black and Douglas had offered.
-While he would not rule out the possibility that the President might acquire the power to take certain actions by a long course of conduct that was unobjected to by Congress, he found the statutory history persuasive evidence that Congress had not acquiesced, much less authorized, seizure of private property in the absence of a formal declaration of war.
+He undertook a broader historical examination of legislation and executive practice involving industrial seizures to assess whether there was "long-continued acquiescence" by Congress to the Executive's construction of its constitutional powers.
+He concluded that the historical record reflected not congressional acquiescence but a "conscious choice" to withhold seizure authority, as evidenced by the Taft–Hartley Act.

 Robert Jackson

-Jackson's opinion took a similarly flexible approach to the issue by eschewing any fixed boundaries between the powers of Congress and the President.
-His framework would influence future Supreme Court cases on the president's powers and the relation between Congress and the presidency.
+Given that courts had little "useful and unambiguous authority applicable to concrete problems of executive power as they actually present themselves," Jackson's concurring opinion adopted a flexible approach.
+His tripartite framework would influence future Supreme Court cases on the president's powers and the relation between Congress and the presidency.
 He divided Presidential authority towards Congress into three categories (in descending order of legitimacy):